 - the employment with the state is uninterrupted (direct transfer), and

-- you were not paid for the leave.8
+- you were not paid for the leave.

-You may use these hours once you have met your initial state leave eligibility date and according to normal approval guidelines.
-Unused hours from junior colleges and school districts do not transfer to MD Anderson or count toward your years of state service for leave accruals.9,10,11
+Unused hours from junior colleges and school districts do not transfer to MD Anderson or count toward your years of state service for leave accruals.1,2

 Scheduled Time Off - If the need is known in advance:

-STEP 3: Manager approves time off request as appropriate or communicates reasons for not approving a request (e.g., scheduling conflicts, not eligible, etc.).
+STEP 2: Manager approves time off request as appropriate or communicates reasons for not approving a request (e.g., scheduling conflicts, not eligible, etc.)

-STEP 4: Manager and employee work to ensure necessary coverage is in place for the employee’s absence.
-Upon return, employee works with timekeeper to ensure coding is appropriate.
+STEP 3: Manager and employee work to ensure necessary coverage is in place for the employee’s absence.

 NOTE: If business needs permit and prior to the leave, employees may work with their managers to make alternative arrangements to make up their time away from work.
-The leave and made up time must occur in the same work week
+The time must occur in the same work week.

 Unscheduled Time Off - If the need is not known in advance or is due to illness/injury: